Seersucker, patterns, and stripes, oh my!

 How to Wear Preppy Clothing Brands

-Unless you’re going somewhere formal that calls for head to toe prep, the best way to balance a preppy piece is with a non-preppy basic.
+Unless you’re going somewhere formal that calls for head to toe prep, the best way to balance a preppy piece is with a non-preppy basic found at consignment shops in san diego.
 For men, that’s usually preppy pants or shorts, with a normal polo.

 For women, that could mean jeans and that printed Lily Pulitzer shirt.